Blackfriars Street Bridge: Description

-The Blackfriars Bridge is the oldest wrought iron bridge in North America still used for vehicular traffic.
-The construction of the bridge is made in a bowstring truss design that uses pin connections and lattice girders.
+The Blackfriars Bridge was the oldest wrought iron bridge in North America until 2017 when it was rebuilt and branded as "heritage" it is still used for vehicular traffic.
+The construction of the bridge was made in a bowstring truss design that uses pin connections and lattice girders.The deck had significant changes made, so much so that they had to add courses of brick work to the abutments to make up for the lack of depth in the deck.

-The deck surface is presently of renewable planking: a double file of approximately 1,500 8 ft 2'x4' each, on edge, upon a framework of nine longitudinally laid stringers of 1 ft iron I-beams, topped with bolted-on wooden cladding, whose ends rest on the two abutments.
+The deck surface is no longer made of renewable planking: there are no longer a double file of approximately 1,500 8 ft 2'x4'pressure treated Douglas Fir, each, on edge, upon a now nonexistent framework of nine longitudinally laid stringers of 1 ft iron I-beams, topped with bolted-on wooden cladding, whose ends rest on the two abutments.
 Attached beneath these are 15 transverse floor-beams, from which vertical lattice pillars, under tension, translate the live thrusts of traffic to the bowed upper chord, which transfers this back as tension along the bottom-chord "string" of the bow.
 This bottom chord consists of two sets of four 10 cm x 3 cm wrought-iron eyebars, running along, outside, both sides of the deck.
-Although originally two-lane, due to the weight and frequency of modern traffic, the Blackfriars is at present two-way but single-lane.
-Because of damage to the wooden deck surface and to the iron structure, it has been closed to automobile traffic since 2013.
+Although originally two-lane, due to the weight and frequency of modern traffic, the Blackfriars is at present one-way single-lane for east-bound vehicular traffic with an additional bike lane.
+It is also open to pedestrian traffic.

-The Bridge is sited at the east end of a short Blackfriars Street, which turns sharply south and up a slight grade, as the downtown Ridout Street, upon crossing it.
-To the bridge's west is the lower ground of the previous town of Petersville, protected by an extensive dike embankment, due to a history of flooding; to its east a terrace rises above the North Thames River to central London.
-The river there is bordered on both sides by extensive bicycle and walking paths, and the Bridge is well framed by a variety of second-growth trees.
+The Bridge is sited at the east end of Blackfriars Street, which turns sharply south and up a slight grade, becoming Ridout Street upon crossing it.
+To the bridge's west is the lower ground of the previous town of Petersville, protected by an extensive dike embankment, due to a history of flooding; the dike is known locally as a 'breakwater'.
+To its east a terrace rises above the North Thames River to central London.
+The river there is bordered on both sides by extensive bicycle and walking paths now known as the TVP, or Thames Valley Parkway, a multi-use recreational trail.
+The Bridge is well framed by a variety of second-growth trees.